History of Antigua and Barbuda: Political development

 Along with most colonies of the British Empire, all slaves in Antigua were emancipated in 1833, but remained economically dependent upon the island's white plantation owners.
 Economic opportunities for the freed population were limited by a lack of surplus farming land, no access to credit and an economy built on agriculture rather than manufacturing.
 Poor labour conditions persisted until 1939 when a member of a British Crown commission urged the formation of a trade union movement.

 The Antigua Trades and Labour Union, formed shortly afterward, became the political vehicle for Sir Vere Cornwall Bird, who became the union's president in 1943.
 The Antigua Labour Party (ALP), formed by Bird and other trade unionists, first ran candidates in the 1946 elections and became the majority party in 1951, beginning a long history of electoral victories.
 Voted out of office in the 1971 general elections that swept the progressive labour movement into power, Bird and the ALP returned to office in 1976.

+Until 1958, Antigua and Barbuda were part of the British Leeward Islands.
+From 1958 to 1962, Antigua and Barbuda were part of the West Indies Federation.